ABOUT ME | RESEARCH | PUBLICATIONS | NEWS | CONTACT

-I am a Research Scientist in Human-Computer Interaction (HCI) at the Persuasive Technology Lab in the University of Lausanne, Switzerland, where I also earned my PhD degree in Information Systems.
+I am a Postdoc Research Scientist at the Programming, Education, and Computer-Human Lab (PEACH) in ETH Zürich, Switzerland.
+I earned my PhD degree in Information Systems from the University of Lausanne.

 I am committed to responsible research that contributes to human well-being, the HCI community, and science at large.
 I actively advocate for research ethics, open science, and transparency in HCI research, and strive to promote these values in the field.